shrinerb/shrine/doc/plugins/presign_endpoint.md

 # Presign Endpoint

-The `presign_endpoint` plugin provides a Rack endpoint which generates the URL, fields, and headers that can be used to upload files directly to a storage service.
+The [`presign_endpoint`][presign_endpoint] plugin provides a Rack endpoint which generates the URL, fields, and headers that can be used to upload files directly to a storage service.
 On the client side it's recommended to use [Uppy] for asynchronous uploads.
 Storage services that support direct uploads include [Amazon S3], [Google Cloud Storage], [Microsoft Azure Storage] and more.

 ```rb
 plugin :presign_endpoint